KubaP/vscode-pink-candy/README.md

 </p>
 <br>
 <p align="center">
-ℹ <i>New:</i> The theme now has built-in configuration options allowing you to tweak certain aspects of the theme to your liking in an easy-to-use manner.
+⭐ <i>New:</i> The theme now has built-in configuration options allowing you to tweak certain aspects of the theme to your liking in an easy-to-use manner.
 See <a href="#configuration-options">Configuration Options</a> for more details.
 </p>
 <br>